 - Make sure to use full fat, brick-style cream cheese, because brick-style cream cheese has lower water content, which is crucial for a thick frosting.
-Reduced fat or low fat cream cheeses or cream cheese spreads contain higher water content, which melts the sugar making a cream cheese soup.
+Reduced fat or low-fat cream cheeses or cream cheese spreads contain higher water content, which melts the sugar making a cream cheese soup.

 - Too soft butter can also make the frosting a bit loose.
-Room temperature butter should be firm, yet soft enough to leave a little dent when you push on it.
+Room-temperature butter should be firm, yet soft enough to leave a little dent when you push on it.

-- Avoid adding too much liquids to flavor your frosting.
+- Avoid adding too much liquid to flavor your frosting.
 Up to 1 teaspoon of liquids, like vanilla extract, would be ok.
 And add extracts at the very end, so that it won’t melt the sugar causing a runny frosting.